ganltc/pages/content/nfs/quality.rst

    it is an enhancement request.
 Ganesha core already supports it.
    **NFS CLI work**

 #.
+Preserve ENFILE or EMFILE errno's, now they show up as EIO!

+#.
 Add some more data to snap collection.
 We need 'systemctl status'
    output among other things.
 Anything else that would be helpful?
    **snap collection work**